Pocket Gophers

 Thomomys spp.

-Pocket gophers are medium-sized burrowing rodents with small eyes and ears, large front teeth, and external fur-lined cheek pouches (pockets) for carrying food.
-Their front claws are long and powerful...
+Pocket gophers are medium-sized burrowing rodents with small eyes and ears, large front teeth, and external fur-lined cheek pouches (the "pockets") for carrying food.
+Their front claws are long and po...

 Quick Facts